 The Crab Trap Restaurant is located on the site of Somerset Plantation, which was the property of John Somers (one of this area’s original settlers).
-Within a few hundred feet on the other side of the circle stands the Somers Mansion built between 1720 and 1726 by Richard Somers, the son of John Somers.
+Within a few hundred feet on the other side of the main intersection stands the Somers Mansion built between 1720 and 1726 by Richard Somers, the son of John Somers.
 The house now belongs to the State of New Jersey and is one of the oldest settlements in the state!
 Overlooking the Great Egg Harbor Bay in Somers Point is the Crab Trap Restaurant.
 The Crab Trap was established in 1967 by Jack Wallace.
 Back then it was known as Maenner’s Cafe serving tap beer and sandwiches to Somers Point residents.

 No Longer is there a “horseshoe” bar and dirt floors.
 Today the Crab Trap flourishes as a 400 seat full service restaurant serving the finest seafood in South Jersey.
 As many businesses expand they often lose touch with the quality and small personal touches that made them special.
 At the Crab Trap we don’t believe that has happened or ever will.
 Longevity in the restaurant business is very unusual.
 A decade of food and service is a milestone worthy of celebrating, But since 1967!
 Quite remarkable.